pvaneck/Ferghus/README.md

 # Ferghus
-The Ferghus Simulator - Welcome to the Forge.
+The Vindictus RNG Simulator - Welcome to the Forge.

 ####Install dependencies